ulyngs/oxforddown/README.md

 To clean up files generated when knitting individual chapters, type 'make clean-knits' in the terminal.

 # Limitations
-- at the moment only PDF and HTML output have been properly implemented; I will improve on the Word output further down the line
+- at the moment only PDF and HTML output have been properly implemented; I may improve on the Word output further down the line

-This project will in time be turned into an R package that supply the template as an R Markdown template within RStudio.

 Enjoy!